 Public relations has become so much more than pitching stories and writing press releases.
 Today’s clients can help craft their own message in text, photographs, videos, memes, infographics, and whole blogs dedicated to their work.

 If you’re in the business world, we can name the benefits — better reputation, return customers, positive press, one-day “bad” stories — but if you understand public relations, then you know what a good firm does for you: improves your bottom line.
 If you don’t understand the connection, we’ll show you.
 Just drop us a line.

-And if your department doesn’t understand the value of PR/PIO in government and emergency management, we’ll come to your meeting and teach everyone in the room why it matters — and we have plenty of examples of what happens when incident commanders aren’t media trained.
+And if your department doesn’t understand the value of PR in government and emergency management, we’ll come to your meetings and teach everyone in the room why it matters — and we have plenty of examples of what happens when incident commanders aren’t media trained.
 We also know that most police and fire departments aren’t budgeted for a PR firm.
 We have solutions that will put a smile on the most budget-conscious chief.
 Contact us with any questions or concerns.

 JGPR regularly conducts media training and gives presentations to police and fire departments on topics ranging from “Public Information Basics” to “Critical Incident Media Relations.”